Welcome to Our DAR Chapter in Janesville, Wisconsin

 Our mission is to promote Historic Preservation, Education, and Patriotism.

 We provide a scholarship to a graduating senior in the area.
 We sponsor the national American History Essay Contest, and award local student winners with prizes.
 Our monthly meetings feature a variety of educational topics from genealogy research to women's health issues.
-We support the Cave of the Rock Society and Children of the American Revolution.
+We support the Cave of the Rock Society, Children of the American Revolution.

 The DAR is a nonpolitical organization, but we love our country!
 We contribute to assist the needs of veterans in the VA hospitals and homes throughout the state.
 We take part in patriotic holidays and parades.
 We give a Good Citizen award to an area high school senior.